siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/apple-xcode/README.md

 * [xcrun](https://developer.ibm.com/urbancode/plugindoc/ibmucd/apple-xcode-plug/1-2/steps/#xcrun "xcrun")

-**Important**: When you use steps from the Apple Xcode plug-in for IBM UrbanCode Deploy (either in the same process or separate processes running at the same time), you must acquire and release a lock to prevent these steps from running in parallel since some actions can hang.
+**Important**: When you use steps from the Apple Xcode plug-in for IBM DevOps Deploy (either in the same process or separate processes running at the same time), you must acquire and release a lock to prevent these steps from running in parallel since some actions can hang.
 For more information about the Acquire Lock and Release Lock steps, see [Acquire Lock](https://www.ibm.com/docs/en/urbancode-deploy/7.2.3?topic=reference-acquire-lock "Acquire Lock") and [Release Lock](https://www.ibm.com/docs/en/urbancode-deploy/7.2.3?topic=reference-release-lock "Release Lock").

 To view a video demonstration of the Apple Xcode 1 plug-in, see [http://youtu.be/kHD46\_kCvnI](http://youtu.be/kHD46_kCvnI "http://youtu.be/kHD46_kCvnI")

 **Compatibility**

-The UrbanCode Deploy automation plug-in for Apple Xcode works with Xcode version 6.1.0.
+The DevOps Deploy automation plug-in for Apple Xcode works with Xcode version 6.1.0.

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

 This plug-in is supported to run only on an agent that is started from and running on Mac OS X. You must install Xcode 6.1.0 on the agent computer.